University of Maryland Baltimore County

-UMBC’s friendly and energetic campus is home to nearly 4,000 students.
+UMBC has a friendly and energetic campus for students to explore.
 Students enjoy living with direct access to the faculty, facilities, activities, and other services on campus, including a shuttle to downtown Baltimore.
 UMBC offers more than 250 student organizations, ranging from kinetic sculpture and a cappella to groups that are centered on social, cultural, and academic interests.

 Opportunities abound for students to get involved on and off campus, from department forums and speakers to arts and culture performances, volunteer outings, celebrations of student research, and pick-up games on the Quad.

 UMBC is just 10 minutes from Baltimore, 30 minutes from Washington, D.C., and six minutes from the Baltimore/Washington International Thurgood Marshall Airport, making it the perfect location for job and internship opportunities, research collaboration, as well as cultural exploration.
 Catonsville, Arbutus, and Ellicott City also offer plenty of dining and entertainment options nearby.